diogodcarvalho/PlasmaTomoML/README.md

 ## Access to Tomography Databases

 The folders developed for JET/ and COMPASS/ are completely independent of each other.
 No data from the actual experimets is available in this repository since disclosure is not permited.
-Neverthless scripts to read from the databases (which will only work if one has access to them) are given as well as instructions for the outputed files structure.
+Neverthless scripts to read from the databases (which will only work if one has access to them) are given as well as instructions for the output files structure.

 ## References: